 Only a year after making their debut, BADBADNOTGOOD released their second record.
 BBNG2 made even more waves and was received very positively.
 This album repeated the previous formula of their first with more original compositions and covers and even stronger performances from each member.
 Their hip-hop influences are extremely apparent in live performances, with Sowinski even donning a pig mask in a similar fashion to MF DOOM.
-A highlight on this album is their take on Kanye West’s Flashing Lights when, around the 2:56 mark, they take a lot of creative liberties with their solos.
+A highlight on this album is their take on Kanye West’s Flashing Lights, when around the 2:56 mark, they take a lot of creative liberties with their solos.

 Alongside their studio albums, BADBADNOTGOOD earned collaborations and production credits with some of the most prolific artists working today, including Wu-Tang Clan member Ghostface Killah on their 2015 joint album Sour Soul.

-Snoop Dogg, Earl Sweatshirt, RZA, James Blake, and Kendrick Lamar are but a few champtions of BADBADNOTGOOD’s music that show how the band has been embraced by different music communities over the years.
+Snoop Dogg, Earl Sweatshirt, RZA, James Blake, and Kendrick Lamar are but a few champions of BADBADNOTGOOD’s music that show how the band has been embraced by different music communities over the years.
 They’ve also worked very closely with Canadian artists like Frank Dukes, Kaytranada and Daniel Caesar.

 Fast forward to 2021, and BADBADNOTGOOD collaborated with legendary Brazilian composer Arthur Verocai for the bulk of their newest full-length record, Talk Memory.
 Verocai is quite well-known in certain music circles for his pivotal self-titled record released in 1972.
-While sales of Verocai’s album were underhwhelming upon its initial release, it gained a cult following among collectors and the underground beat-making scene in the late ‘90s and the 2000s; the music was sampled on songs by the likes of Madlib, MF DOOM, Ludacris and Statik Selektah.
+While sales of Verocai’s album were underwhelming upon its initial release, it gained a cult following among collectors and the underground beat-making scene in the late ‘90s and the 2000s; the music was sampled on songs by the likes of Madlib, MF DOOM, Ludacris and Statik Selektah.
 Verocai’s influence on Talk Memory is quite apparent as well, especially on the gorgeous, ethereal string arrangements that are coupled beautifully with contemporary production techniques.